Semantically Reflected Programs: Motivating Example

 Given a description of the state of a geological system, different geological processes can affect the layers.
 Let us consider \emph{cooking}, which transforms \emph{kerogen} in a source rock into petroleum.
 Kerogen refers to a collection of large and complex, insoluble molecules that are dehydrated from fresh organic matter after burial and compaction by overlying at least 100~$m$ sediments \cite{bjorlykke_source_2010}.\looseness=-1

 Temperature plays a key role during kerogen’s thermal transformation, although other factors such as pressure, time, and mineral type also play a role.
-We concentrate on the North Sea and the Norwegian Sea, where the general gradient is about 30 $C$ increase in temperature for each kilometer depth~\cite{nathenson_geothermal_1988, bjorlykke_source_2010}.
-Cooking of oil starts at 60 $C$~\cite{bjorlykke_source_2010}.
+We concentrate on the North Sea and the Norwegian Sea, where the general gradient is about 30 $^\circ C$ increase in temperature for each kilometer depth~\cite{nathenson_geothermal_1988, bjorlykke_source_2010}.
+Cooking of oil starts at 60 $^\circ C$~\cite{bjorlykke_source_2010}.

-\Cref{fig:models} shows interactions of dynamic and static models.
 The static models, i.e., knowledge graphs and ontologies, are used to model the structure of the domain and the current state of the geological layers.
 The dynamic models, i.e., programs, are used to describe the processes that transfer the system between states.
 At their interaction, we must be able to interpret the program state in the static model and retrieve information from it to determine the triggering layers for the processes.\looseness=-1